greglook/merkle-db/doc/indexing.md

 Note that the first and third points here also imply that an update _should not_ rewrite nodes that are not being changed if they no longer match the tree parameters.
-For example, changing the branching factor from 4 to 6 means that any index nodes with only two children are no longer valid.
+For example, changing the fanout from 4 to 6 means that any index nodes with only two children are no longer valid.
 An update which doesn't touch those nodes would leave them in the tree as-is for a later process to fix-up.

 ### Empty Tree